lfraccaro1/fintech_project_2/README.md

 This exercise aims to predict whether individuals will receive their seasonal flu vaccine.
 To create the predictive model, we fit a machine learning model with random forest classifier (the baseline) to the vaccination data collected in the United States National 2009 H1N1 Flu Survey (NFHS)[^1].

-Once the baseline is established, we explore various tuning techniques includes:
+Once the baseline is established, we explore various tuning techniques including:
 * feature selection to reduce the number of input features,
 * hyperparameters tuning with RandomisedSearchCV, and
 * hyperparametrs tuning with GridSearchCV.

-A second machine learning model involving deep learning is considered.
+A second machine learning model involving deep learning is also considered.

 We then compare the performance of each model.
 The focused performance metric is accuracy score.
 This metric measures the number of correct predictions made by a model in relation to the total number of predictions made.
-This metric can be calculated using sklearn.metrics.accuracy_score.
+This metric is calculated using sklearn.metrics.accuracy_score.

 [^1]: The NFHS was one-time survey designed to monitor vaccination during 2009-2010 flu season in response to the 2009 H1N1 pandemic.
 For further information, refer to [U.S. National 2009 H1N1 Flu Survey (NFHS)](https://webarchive.loc.gov/all/20140511031000/http://www.cdc.gov/nchs/nis/about_nis.htm#h1n1)